rdebusscher/pragmatic-microservices-lab/ReadMe.md

 The code is derived from the [Cargo Tracker](https://cargotracker.java.net/) Java EE blue prints project.

-Although logically two separate applications that project is deliberately structured as a single war for simplicity.
-This project breaks the code up into two separate wars.
-The larger war represents the Cargo Tracker application.
-In microservices parlance the Cargo Tracker application is a so called monolith.
-The smaller war file represents the Path Finder microservice.
-Cargo Tracker uses the smaller Path Finder service.

 This lab uses GlassFish 4.1.
 It should be possible to use any Java EE 7 compatible application server such as Payara, WildFly, JBoss EAP, WebSphere Liberty or WebLogic.
 We use WildFly Swarm as our fat-jar solution.
 It